shubham-per/basics-of-c-programming/README.md

 # Basic of C Programming

-All of these program are written in VS Community.
+All of these program are written in Code::Blocks .
 But you should be ready to go with any IDE.
 Almost all of these programs are choosen to be begineer friendly makind sure its not that sophisticated .
 Anyone who is new to c language can practice these examples.

 ## Appendix